dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 have a code assigned to them, and further, that code must be of a form which is suitable for use as an XML attribute.
-The exact constraint on an XML attribute name is described in the W3C XML standard - in practice this means no spaces, no non-alphanumeric chracters other than '\_' and it may not start with a letter.
+The exact constraint on an XML attribute name is described in the W3C XML standard - in practice this means no spaces, no non-alphanumeric characters other than '\_' and it may not start with a letter.
 The example above shows examples of 'good' category codes ('GENDER' and 'HIV\_AGE').